mendezfe/repract2018/README.md

 # repract2018

+This project, although directly based on the NaPiRE data, is a collaboration lead by Daniel Mendez and Xavier Franch.
+The RE-Pract Survey aims at exploring the perceived relevance of surveyed practitioners on the RE-related publications from past years.

+**Status:** Current survey run and data analysis is closed (Publication Writing).

-Data Analysis for the 2018 Edition of the RE-Pract Survey
+The repository includes the material from the data analysis for the 2018 Edition of the RE-Pract Survey.

 Final Data in the folder `data/codedtruth` (csv headers explained):
 - `truth_metadata.csv`: lfdn plus all respondent metadata with coded/integrated columns for `v_5/v_6`, `v_15/v_16`, `v_11` and `v_19` appended (for aggregation of ratings over respondent metadata)
 - `truth_overflow.csv`: lfdn,`v_18`,`v_1373` (variables yet to code)
 - `truth_ratings.csv`: lfdn,PaperID,rating (ordinal ratings)